God or Nothing

 In other words, whatever is, exists because it has been deemed to exist.

-“Deemed” by wh
+“Deemed” by who or what?

-o or what?
+“Deemed” by who or what?

-By Existen
+By Existence.

 Existence [read “God”] was fully aware that we would be the only sentient beings able to appreciate existence.